Wiccan Views on Life After Death

 Many religions try to answer the question of what happens when we shuffle off the ol' mortal coil.
 Some think they have the answers on this topic, but it's no surprise that not everyone is in agreement.

 There are differing views found within Wicca when it comes to life after death, none of which are 'official' stances.
-That is, there conclusions that maybe many Wiccans may share, but came to on their own.
+That is, there are conclusions that many Wiccans may share but came to on their own.
 There's no overseeing authority in Wicca that tells us to believe in any particular version of life after death.
 Let's explore some of these ideas commonly found among Wiccans.

 The most widely accepted concepts of an afterlife held by Wiccans is that of reincarnation—the idea that we will eventually be born again in a new life.
 Wiccans also tend to view everything in nature as cyclical—from electrons revolving around a nucleus to planets revolving around the sun, the changing of the seasons and the phases of the moon, life seems to continually come full circle before moving on again.
 In this sense, reincarnation spiritually fits.
 Besides, if the soul is immortal/eternal, then one single life seems like such a waste—a drop in the bucket of eternity.